-Thankfully this changed as I grew older, as I realized how lucky I am to be different and unique, and to come from a culture that focuses on Love and spirituality.
+Thankfully this changed as I grew older and I began to realize how lucky I am to be different and unique, and to come from a culture that focuses on Love and spirituality.
 While the journey to this realization wasn't an easy one, it's one that I am eternally grateful for as it helped me to cultivate a deep appreciation for my inner self.
-It helped me to learn to love myself exactly as I am, for what I am is beautiful.
+It helped me to learn to Love myself exactly as I am, for what I am is beautiful.
 What we all are is beautiful.

-Here are some things that helped me along my path to learning self-Love:
+Here are 5 tools that helped me along my path to learning and practicing self-Love:

 - All that I seek is already within me.
 My intuition is always on my side.

 - I am worthy and perfect just the way I am.

 - I chose to handle all of my experiences with joy, and Love, and ease.